h4ck3rm1k3/db-docs/index.md

 err = res.All(&people)
 ```

-This is the documentation site, you can also see the [source code
+This is the documentation site, you may also see the [source code
 repository][7] at [github][7].

 ## Required software